Adell02/LORA-NET/README.md

 On the right side of the window, there are some indicators whether the Node is `Sending` or `Receiving` a message/file/Google search from another one and also the `Port Configuration`.

-A the center of the screen there are the fucntions available for User Nodes.
-Simply `fill the textbox and click the button next to it` to perform an action.
+At the center of the screen there are the functions available for User Nodes.
+Simply `fill the text box and click the button next to it` to perform an action.

 Underneath it, there is the `main console`.
 Here, all errors/ success messages are shown, as well as the information about the incomming and outcomming radio transmissions.